Common Sense Media Review

 What's the Story?

-In A NIGHTMARE ON ELM STREET, high school football player Glen (Johnny Depp, in his movie debut), his girlfriend Nancy (Heather Langenkamp) and two schoolmates have been having disturbing dreams about a badly scarred man in a hat and garish striped sweater who's stalking, taunting, and trying to kill them with a custom-made glove that has knives in the fingers.
-After a ghastly murder, Nancy manages to pry the truth from her mother (Ronee Blakely).
-Years ago a child-killer named Freddy Krueger prowled their neighborhood and was released from jail on a legal technicality.
-The grown ups set his dwelling on fire, burning Krueger alive, and concealed their act of vigilantism.
-Of course, those same grown ups now have no clue that the renewed "nightmare" on Elm Street is the vengeful ghost of Freddy (Robert Englund) hunting and tormenting their sleeping offspring.
+In A NIGHTMARE ON ELM STREET, Ohio teen Nancy (Heather Langenkamp); her high school football player boyfriend, Glen (Johnny Depp, in his movie debut); and two schoolmates have been having disturbing dreams.
+They all involve a badly scarred man in a hat and garish striped sweater who's stalking, taunting, and trying to kill them with a custom-made glove that has knives in the fingers.
+After one of the teens is brutally murdered, Nancy suspects there's a link to their terrifying nightmares and manages to pry the truth from her mother (Ronee Blakely).
+Years ago, a child-killer named Freddy Krueger (Robert Englund) prowled their neighborhood and was released from jail on a legal technicality.
+The local parents took matters into their own hands and set his dwelling on fire, burning Krueger alive, and then concealed their act of vigilantism.
+Of course, those same parents have no idea that the renewed "nightmare" on Elm Street is the vengeful Freddy returned to torment their offspring while they sleep.

 Is It Any Good?